krakjoe/phathom/ASSETS.md

 The internal state of a Grammar object must be serializable in order for them to be cached between requests, written to disk, or otherwise sent over the wire complete.

-#### Caution
+## Pruning

-Assets are automatically regenerated when content changes, but at regeneration time we cannot know which file we are replacing, and since it has a different file name, deployments that regularly change their grammars will need to prune their assets directory.
+**Assets are automatically regenerated when content changes, but at regeneration time we cannot know which file we are replacing, and since it has a different file name, deployments that regularly change their grammars will need to prune their assets directory.**

+`phathom` does not provide an out-of-the-box solution for asset pruning, because no such thing can exist and be generally fit for purpose; `phathom` storage model includes serialization, and the storage models for serialized data are innumerable.
+It also includes physical file generation, these physical files may be generated in your source code tree; We are not releasing a tool that can potentially wipe out your source code if you make a mistake.

+*The solution to pruning depends entirely on your deployment model and requires either careful bespoke implementation, or no implementation at all; we provide the latter!*